macidko/macidko/README.md

 ###

-<h3 align="left">I'm Eren, a full stack developer who strives to improve my skills every day.
-I've been gaining experience in the software world for 4 years overall, with 1.5 years of professional experience, and I'm eager to learn new things and work on projects every day.</h3>
+<h3 align="left">I'm Eren, a full-stack developer striving to improve my skills every day.
+I have gained experience in the software world for a total of 4 years, with 1.5 years of professional experience.
+I am eager to learn new things and work on projects daily.</h3>

 <br clear="both">